UTNuclearRoboticsPublic/project-crunch/README.md

 ### Navigating the Installer GUI

-    (bullet) Select /'Install Project Crunch/'
+  * Select /'Install Project Crunch/'
-    (bullet) Enter the system administrator password
+  * Enter the system administrator password
-    (bullet) Specify whether you are installing on the robot computer, or the base station computer (bullet) Select the directory where you would like to install project-crunch (bullet) Click OK when you are given a warning about catkin workspaces (bullet) If you aren't sure about IP configs, select 'NO' when asked about custom IP configs
+  * Specify whether you are installing on the robot computer, or the base station computer
+  * Select the directory where you would like to install project-crunch
+  * Click OK when you are given a warning about catkin workspaces
+  * If you aren't sure about IP configs, select 'NO' when asked about custom IP configs

 ### Configuring SSH keys